 Shimmer Glitter Tattoos are just the thing for the pre-teen who wants to look cool but isn’t ready for the real deal.
 They paint on with a stencil, are bright and sparkly, and wash or wear off in about 10 days.
 For ages 8 and older only.
-Bed, Bath and Beyond, $9.99.
-We found some even cheaper ones (though not as shiny) at Walmart and Target.
+There are plenty in the $10 range on Amazon.

 Walkie-talkies are so retro, and kids just love them.
-We found Hello Kitty Walkie Talkies for $9.99 at Marshall’s.
-Yes, they’re pink.
-But we can’t imagine a boy in the world who wouldn’t be intrigued by them anyway.
+We found Nerf brand Walky Talkies for $12.95 and a bunch more of all different styles and price ranges.
 Recommended for ages 7 and older.

 How about some board games?
 Tell the kids they are 3-D – you get to actually touch and move the pieces yourself!
 We found Operation, Yahtzee, Chutes and Ladders, checkers, chess and more, all for less than $10 at Target and Walmart.

 And don’t forget card games.
 You can buy a pack of cards for less than $5 just about anywhere – including the corner convenience store.
 Teach kids to play some simple games, like “go fish” or simple solitaire, and they won’t be pestering mom the next time it’s a snow day or the power goes out.
 If the kids already have playing cards, check out some of the specialized card games, like UNO and Monopoly Deal.

 Hula hoops are back – and they’re sparkly and glow in the dark and what-not.
 We found them for as low as $6.99 on Amazon.
 Got a crowd of cousins?
 Get a 12-pack of hula hoops for only $41.37 and watch them compete in hula hoop contests.
 Or show them how it’s done!